Rylangrayston/canBanTracker/README.md

 first off how you can break it/ things to know:
-- modify the buttonMapping.cvs so that Time is not the last field will break
+- modify the buttonMapping.cvs so that Time is not the last field will break everything
 - changing the order of the buttonMapping.cvs, if we need to add a field add it just in front of the time feild
-- if you don't here a beep it's not working
+- if you don't here a beep it's not working, if you do here a beep it just logged your work.
-- forget to use the correct bin size
+- remember to use the correct batch size
-- forget to change buttonMappings.cvs befor doing a job new Job
+- remember to change buttonMappings.cvs befor doing a job new Job
-- forget to hit save when filling changing buttonMappings.csv
+- remember to hit save when filling changing buttonMappings.csv ( you can save while python scrip is running... at least on a GNU system. )